 We then sailed up the islands to Antigua arriving at St. John’s on Feb 8th.
 Here we spent a month, my father interviewing big time businessmen hoping to find jobs for his sons.
-They were very pessimistic, as the sugar industry had started to run down, the workers beginning to realise they were being exploited too much.
-There was even a years series of strikes.
+They were very pessimistic, as the sugar industry had started to run down, the workers beginning to realize they were being exploited too much.
+There was even a year’s series of strikes.

 So on March 9th at 4:30 pm we first came to alongside the inner wharf at the old 1745 Naval Dockyard, (Nelson’s Dockyard, English Harbour) little knowing we would be spending the rest of our lives there!

-The first thing we did was a big refit on the grassy deserted wharfs.
-Then we picked up shingles wind strewn over the dockyard to fix the roof of the old Commissioner’s Room & Paymaster’s House in which we squatted to make a shoreside home.
+The first thing we did was a big refit on the grassy deserted wharves.
+Then we picked up shingles, wind strewn over the dockyard, to fix the roof of the old Commissioner’s Room & Paymaster’s House in which we squatted to make a shoreside home.

-The people were very poor and later at English Harbour Mrs. Nicholson gave bread to hungry children.
-She became very popular and even to this day the Nicholson family are still thought well of in English Harbour.
-I suppose also because we had created a new industry for Antigua, thus creating new jobs after the demise of sugar.
+The people were very poor, and later at English Harbour, Mrs. Nicholson gave bread to hungry children.
+She became very popular and even to this day, the Nicholson family is still thought well of in English Harbour.
+Also, I suppose, because we had created a new industry for Antigua, thus creating new jobs after the demise of sugar.